Lack of numbers has resulted in the sacking of Lake Shore’s junior varsity football program for one season.

 There are other trickle-down effects from Lake Shore’s decision, including junior varsity cheerleaders joining varsity on game days to be part of routines, Besant said.
 Then there are the junior varsity players who may not necessarily be ready for full-bore varsity competition.

 “We have some ninth and 10th graders who will practice with varsity,” Besant said.
-“We won’t put them in situations where can get hurt in practice or a game.
+“Won’t put them in situations where can get hurt in practice or a game.
 They will be with the team during practices and games, wearing uniforms during the pep rally and other stuff.”

 The numbers are healthy for the Eagles’ modified team as the seventh- and eighth-grade squad has 35 players.
 Still, there is some concern as to how cancelling the junior varsity slate for just one season will affect the varsity team.